5.9 Cummins Cold Air Intake Upgrade Guide

 Best 5.9 Cummins Cold Air Intakes

 We recommend open intakes but we will mention a few of the best closed 5.9 Cummins intakes as well for those wanting less noise.
-Just as a general note, intake fitment varies by model year.
-Most 1994-2002 models have the same fitment, and same for 2003-2007 models.

-There are dozens of great options on the market so this isn’t a complete list.
-This is simply a few of our different favorites.
 The most important thing is selecting an intake with a good filter.
 All reputable name brands will use high quality intake filters, such as S&B filters.
 On the other hand, most cheap Amazon and eBay intakes will use cheap China filters.

-1) Sinister Diesel 5.9 Cummins Cold Air Intake
+1) Sinister Diesel Cold Air Intake

 Sinister Diesel manufactures intake kits for both the first gen and second gen 5.9 Cummins.
 Sinister is known for manufacturing very high quality products that look great under the hood.
 They make their own custom air filters which in part contributes to their price point.